Ciudad Obregón: Ostimuri Children's Park

 Next to the Nainari Lagoon are the Ostimuru Children's Park and the Ostimuri Zoo.
 At the park, there is a variety of mechanical rides for children.
 Lush trees surround the park.
-The Ostimuri Zoo is located inside the park – This habitat hosts a wide variety of animals, the song of birds as you stroll through this place is like a melody from heaven.
-As you make your journey in the midst of animals, you are surpassed by a boa as if it were a guardian of this place.
+The Ostimuri Zoo is located inside the park – This habitat hosts a wide variety of animals, including many birds and a boa.

 Yaqui Museum

 The Yaqui museum offers a perspective of Yaqui culture having among its objectives rescuing, preserving, investigating and spreading the culture and lifestyle of the Yaqui tribe.
 As well as stimulating in the state's population the rediscovery of historical, linguistic and ethnic values of the Yaquis.
-Another objective is to show Sonoran children and teens the particular characteristics of Yaqui personality and the richness of their folklore and raise consciousness among Sonorans in regards to the development of historical events of the Yaquis as well as the influence that they had in the formation of groups and classes that constitute the regions current society.
+Another objective is to show Sonoran children the particular characteristics of Yaqui personality and the richness of their folklore and raise consciousness among Sonorans in regards to the development of historical events of the Yaquis as well as the influence that they had in the formation of groups and classes that constitute the regions current society.
 Scenes of daily life of the Yaqui tribe are represented throughout the museum highlighting musical instruments, hunting tools and clothing that distinguishes them since ancient times.

 Cocorit House

-This construction dates from the previous century, its architecture is of colonial style.
-It has four exhibition rooms and an ample garden where we find permanent samples of painting and sculptures as well as arts and crafts.
-Among the House's visitors is the internationally renowned sculpture and painter Jose Luis Cuevas.
+This construction dates from the previous century, using a colonial style architecture.
+It has four exhibition rooms and an ample garden with permanent samples of painting and sculptures as well as arts and crafts.
+Among the House's visitors is the internationally renowned sculpture and painter José Luis Cuevas.

 Among the objectives of Cocorit House is to support art in those people with artistic attributes that don't have enough support.
 That is why local artists call it the region's haven for the arts.

 "Álvaro Obregón" Dam

 The General Álvaro Obregón Dam also called the Oviachic Dam, named taken from the place where it is located, started its construction in the year 1947 and finished in 1952, being filled for the first time in July 1952.
 It is located 35 km north of Ciudad Obregón.

-Lake Oviachic has a surface of 20500 acre and a storage capacity of 3226 millions of cubic meters; it is part of the dam system on the Yaqui River, it's the state's largest dam and the third located on said river.
+Lake Oviachic has a surface of 20500 acre and a storage capacity of 3226 million cubic meters; it is part of the dam system on the Yaqui River, it's the state's largest dam and the third located on said river.

 From the Oviachic Dam a 27603 km network of main and secondary canals is derived that irrigate 450000 hectare of surface in the Yaqui and Mayo Valleys, being one of the most important hydraulic infrastructures in the country.

-During the last two decades this hydraulic work has become one of the main and most visited tourist destinations in our region.
+This hydraulic work has become one of the main and most visited tourist destinations in the region.